febus982/k3s-cluster/docs/legacy/load_balancers.md

-# Load Balancer PI setup
+# Legacy documentation - Load Balancer PI setup

 ???+ error "Legacy documentation"
     This the legacy documentation.
 [Click here for the updated one](/)